yuichiro1988/bag_of_words/README.md

-# Bag of WOrds Meets Bags of Popcorn
+# Bag of Words Meets Bags of Popcorn

 ## Description
 ---